romanornr/via-core-docs/configuration.md

 Key parameters:
 - `genesis_root`: The root hash of the initial state
+- `genesis_batch_commitment`: The batch commitment hash for genesis
 - `genesis_protocol_semantic_version`: The semantic version of the protocol (e.g., '0.26.0')
 - `bootloader_hash`: Hash of the bootloader contract
 - `default_aa_hash`: Hash of the default account abstraction contract